hashicorp/terraform-website/content/source/docs/cloud/workspaces/state.html.md

 [permissions-citation]: #intentionally-unused---keep-for-maintainers

+## Accessing State from Other Workspaces

+-> **Note:** Provider-specific [data sources](/docs/language/data-sources/index.html) are usually the most resilient way to share information between separate Terraform configurations. `terraform_remote_state` is more flexible, but we recommend using specialized data sources whenever it is convenient to do so.

+Terraform's built-in [`terraform_remote_state` data source](/docs/language/state/remote-state-data.html) lets you share arbitrary information between configurations via root module [outputs](/docs/language/values/outputs.html).

+Terraform Cloud automatically manages API credentials for `terraform_remote_state` access during [runs managed by Terraform Cloud](/docs/cloud/run/index.html#remote-operations).
+This means you do not usually need to include an API token in a `terraform_remote_state` data source's configuration.

-## Cross-Workspace State Access
+### Remote State Access Controls

-In your Terraform configurations, you can use a [`terraform_remote_state` data source](/docs/language/state/remote-state-data.html) to access [outputs](/docs/language/values/outputs.html) from your other workspaces.

-~> **Important:** A given workspace can only access state data from within the same organization.
-If you plan to use multiple Terraform Cloud organizations, make sure to keep related groups of workspaces together in the same organization.
+Remote state access between workspaces is subject to access controls:

+- Only workspaces within the same organization can access each other's state.
+- The workspace whose state is being read must be configured to allow that access.
+State access permissions are configured on a workspace's [general settings page](/docs/cloud/workspaces/settings.html).
+There are two ways a workspace can allow access:
+    - Globally, to all workspaces within the same organization.
+    - Selectively, to a list of specific approved workspaces.

+By default, new workspaces do not allow other workspaces to access their state.
+We recommend that you follow the principle of least privilege and only enable state access between workspaces that specifically need information from each other.

+~> **Important:** The default access permissions for new workspaces changed in April 2021.
+Workspaces created before this change defaulted to allowing global access within their organization.
+These workspaces can be changed to more restrictive access at any time on their [general settings page](/docs/cloud/workspaces/settings.html).

+### Data Source Configuration

-To configure a data source that references a Terraform Cloud workspace, set the data source's `backend` argument to `remote` and specify the organization and workspace in the `config` argument.
+To configure a `terraform_remote_state` data source that references a Terraform Cloud workspace, set the data source's `backend` argument to `remote` and specify the organization and workspace in the `config` argument.

 ``` hcl
 data "terraform_remote_state" "vpc" {